The Anti-Bribery and Anti-Corruption Review: Argentina

 Domestic bribery: legal framework

 The ACC sanctions any public officer or individual who engages in corrupt practices with public officers.
-Recently enacted Law No. 27,401 sets forth penalties applicable to legal entities involved in acts of corruption.
+Law No. 27,401 sets forth penalties applicable to legal entities involved in acts of corruption.
 Until Law No. 27,401 was enacted, only individuals involved in corruption offences could be held criminally liable.

 According to Law No. 27,401, legal entities will be held criminally liable for corruption offences, if such offences were committed with their intervention, or in their name, interest or benefit.